packetflinger/q2admin/README.md

 # Q2Admin

 Q2Admin is a management and security addon for Quake 2 servers.
 It acts as a proxy game module; the Quake 2 server loads q2admin as its game library and q2admin will open the actual game library and proxy between the two.
-This allows q2admin to inspect and alter much of the data between client and server.
+This allows q2admin to inspect and alter much of the data between client and server on the fly.

 ## Features